shhdharmen/keyboard-css/README.md

 I have used [sass](https://sass-lang.com/) to create this build.
 Mostly, everything is handled through [sass variables](https://sass-lang.com/documentation/variables), so you can easily override the defaults, thanks to [!default](https://sass-lang.com/documentation/variables#default-values) flag.

+### Variables file

+You can check all the variables at [_variables.scss](https://github.com/shhdharmen/keyboard-css/blob/main/src/sass/abstracts/_variables.scss) file.

+### Change font size

-For example, to change the default base font-size to 20px, you can do like below:
+To change the default base font-size of `button` and `a` elements, to 20px, you can do like below:

 ```scss
 // assuming you have already done: npm i keyboard-css